kamadorueda/mailmap-linter/README.md

 ## Description

-Small and easy to install tool lint your git mailmap
+Small, easy to use, easy to install tool to lint your git mailmap

 ## Verifications